bss8/fastethernet/README.md

 `kill_pids.sh` helper script.
 It will terminate processes with SP in the name, so ensure there are no other processes running.
 It is a graceful kill using kill -s SIGINT, not -9.
 The interrupt is caught in C++ and handled to 1) gracefully close the socket and 2) invoke the CSP object destructor.

+Kill CSP process:
 ![CSP Kill Script](./resources/images/csp_pid_kill.jpg)

+Kill SP process:
 ![SP Kill Script](./resources/images/sp_pid_kill.jpg)

+Both CSP and SP terminations together:
 ![Both Kill Script](./resources/images/csp_sp_pid_kill_all.jpg)

 Manual Method:

 Alternatively, one may manually terminate these processes:
-1. ps -ef | grep SP
+1. `ps -ef | grep SP`
 2. Should see 1 or more PIDs for CSP and SP
-3. kill -s SIGINT \<PID> where PID is the process ID you wish to terminate
+3. `kill -s SIGINT \<PID>`
+ where PID is the process ID you wish to terminate

 It is strongly recommended to kill SP processes FIRST, then terminate CSP.

+Manual kill, focus on SP:
 ![Manual Process Kill](./resources/images/manual_pid_kill.jpg)

+Manual kill, shows both CSP and SP:
 ![Manual pid kill all](./resources/images/manual_pid_kill_all.jpg)

 ## Simulation Output / Logs